All articles

 The sun is shining, the temperature is rising – now’s the time to discover the best things to do in summer in Australia.

 Whether you’re a local or travelling from a little further afield, Australia has a never-ending list of unique experiences that make for the perfect day out, and as spring becomes summer things get even better.
-From catching big moments at the Australian Open to swimming alongside sharks in South Australia, here’s our pick of the best.
+From a spa day in Hunter Valley to swimming alongside sharks in South Australia, here’s our pick of the best.

 The best things to do in New South Wales in summer